-Ex-Hollywood executive Weinstein to surrender on sex assault charges: media reports
+Movie producer Weinstein to surrender on sex assault charges -media reports

 Other prominent actors who have publicly accused Weinstein of sexual misconduct include Uma Thurman and Salma Hayek.

+Brafman, Weinstein’s lawyer, is known for representing high-profile criminal defendants, including pop star Michael Jackson and Martin Shkreli, the former drug company executive.

+In 2011, Brafman represented Dominique Strauss-Kahn, the former head of the International Monetary Fund, over charges, which were eventually dropped, that he sexually assaulted a New York City hotel maid.

-Reporting by Jonathan Allen, Dan Trotta and Peter Szekely in New York ; editing by Grant McCool
+Reporting by Jonathan Allen, Dan Trotta, Karen Freifeld and Peter Szekely in New York and Jill Serjeant in Los Angeles; editing by Grant McCool